Timothy970/Timothy970/README.md

 - 👋 Hi, I’m @Timothy970
-- 👀 I’m interested in python and js projects.
+- 👀 I’m interested in vue, laravel, and GO projects.
-- 🌱 I’m currently learning BIT
+- 🌱 It runs I smile
 - 💞️ I’m looking to collaborate on day to day projects
 - 📫 How to reach me kimanitimothy642@gmail.com